 Most people who are injured on the job assume their company or employer will willingly take care of their damages and any time off work.
 However, this is often not the case, and many times your employer or the insurance adjuster will refuse to pay for all of your medical bills and may even refuse to give you your job back when you recover from your injury.

 If you have been injured on the job in Texas, you only have 30 days within receiving your injury or 30 days from the date you knew your injury resulted from your job to file a claim with your employer.
-It is important to immediately contact an experienced Houston personal injury lawyer who will make every effort to help you receive the financial compensation you deserve.
+It is important to immediately contact an experienced Houston work injury lawyer who will make every effort to help you receive the financial compensation you deserve.

-Houston Workplace Accident Lawyer
+Houston Work Injury Lawyer

 If you’ve been injured on the job, it is critical that you act quickly to exercise your right to recover.
 A dedicated Houston workplace accident lawyer from Ben Bronston & Associates can assist you in filing your claim and seeking the compensation you deserve, whether a worker’s comp claim or an injury from a third party.
 Call us today at (713) 225-5236 or 713-CALL-BEN to schedule a consultation.